Get involved with the Youth Commission

 7. What happens next?

 Once we receive your application, we will then carry out brief telephone interviews with a shortlist of applicants.
-All applicants will be informed by Monday 6th August at the latest.

 Download the forms